Posts, California: Post Ranch house

-The original one story, single room home was built in 1867 by W.B.
+The original one story, single room Joseph W. Post House was built in 1867 by W.B.
 Post at the crown of what was later named Post Grade.
+It was built using single-wall construction, using two layers of 1 inch thick redwood planks, with an outside horizontal layer and inside vertical layer.

 The home site is 2 mi uphill from the Big Sur River.
 It was built from native redwood, harvested locally, hand-split, and planed on site.
 Its style reflects the family patriarch's Connecticut origins in a traditional Saltbox form.
 There was a roofed shed on the south-east for sleeping.

 Over time succeeding generations of the Post family expanded the home and made improvements.
 Joseph W. Post added a two-story wing to the north side of the house in 1877.
 The house is irregularly shaped and built upon a simple mud sill foundation.
 It is capped by a series of low and steep pitched gable and shed roofs covered with wood shingle.
 There were open porches covered by roofs and supported by vertical wood posts on both sides of the building.

 The Big Sur Coast Highway was built in front of the house in 1922, necessitating destruction of the original barn and fencing to the north.
 The home is on the National Register of Historic Places.

-It is now part of the Ventana Inn resort.
+The building was abandoned for several years before the Gomez family used it for employee housing, It continued as employee housing for 20 years.
+While still known as the Post House, the building on Highway 1 was sold by Billy Post on January 11, 1972, along with 200 acre.
+The Big Sur Ventana Corporation built the Ventana Big Sur Resort and the red New England–style house became a cafe.